191 Lynch Creek Way, Suite 102B

 The scan types are categorized and priced based on how much post processing work you want to do to your scans vs. how much post processing work you’d prefer to pay Simple Film Lab to do to your scans.
 At it’s most basic, after the film is developed and the initial Adobe DNG is created from the raw scanner samples, your film isn’t actually any different than an image you shot on a digital camera and imported the raw file into Lightroom as a DNG, so from that point forward, it’s all time spent in Lightroom’s Develop Module.
 We all know time is money, so if you’d rather save yourself some money, go for the basics, otherwise, pick a more premium option.

-The basic scan is a step up from the straight scan and is slightly more expensive.
-You get the straight scan, plus, we look at each frame at a reasonable enlargement level and spot it for the most obviously visible dust/fibers.
-We also if needed, do a basic exposure correction, contrast index correction, image rotation, and if color film, white balance correction.
+The basic scan is a step up from the straight scan and has more benefit.
+You get the straight scan, plus, we look at each frame at LRs 1:2 enlargement level and spot it for the most obviously visible dust/fibers.
+We also if needed, do a basic exposure correction, contrast correction, image rotation, and if color film, white balance correction.
 This option is great for the shooters that shoot more film and need to receive reasonably clean and well exposed images that they can select images from to make prints or selectively tweak a handful of images for further processing.

 The premium scan is a step up from the basic scan.
 You get everything in the basic scan, plus, we look at each frame at a 2:1 enlargement level and spot all the visible dust/fibers.
 Additionally, the premium scan is where you can request any other post processing tasks (within reason) you would like us to do before delivering your scanned images to you.
 The premium scan is well suited for the shooter that needs to receive finished images that they can do a basic review of and either print or send on the their clients with little to no post processing done on their part.